Learn step by step how to make hamburgers on a Pit Boss pellet grill!

 - Remove the fire pot from the bottom of the Pit Boss and clean out any ashes left over from the last cook.
 Replace it and make sure it is secured in place with the clips on either side.

-- Add your pellets to the hopper, start the Pit Boss pellet grill and put it on the "Smoke" setting.
+- Add your pellets to the hopper, start the Pit Boss pellet grill and put it on the "Smoke" setting and let it run through the Startup Cycle.

-- Next, set the temperature to preheat the Pit Boss pellet grill to 450°F. This will take about 15-20 minutes to reach this temperature.
+- Next, set the temperature on the Pit Boss pellet grill to HIGH and open the flame broiler.

 - Now you can put your hamburgers on, and try to center them as much as possible over the DIRECT heat of the fire pot.